Controlling the Spin-Wave Nonreciprocity of a Crescent-Shaped Nanowire via Curvature and Magnetic Field: Introduction

 \section{Introduction}

 Progress in nanoscale fabrication technologies improves the ability to control and manipulate spin waves (SW)~\cite{Gubbiotti_2019, Fischer_2019}.
 Such control can be achieved through geometrical factors---including the size, shape, and curvature of the ferromagnet---as well as through the orientation and texture of the magnetization~\cite{Donnelly2021ComplexNanostructures, Girardi2024}.
-For instance, self-assembly, or two-photon lithography for polymer structuring, combined with eltrodeposition~\cite{Golebiewski2024,Hunt2020HarnessingNanoscale, vandenBerg2022CombiningNanostructures}, atomic layer deposition (ALD)~\cite{Guo_2023}, or focused electron beam induced deposition (FEBID)~\cite{Fernandez_2020}, enables the realization of nearly arbitrary shapes in the sub-micron regime, including complex three-dimensional (3D) nanoarchitectures~\cite{Makarov2022NewNanoarchitectures, Fernandez-Pacheco2017Three-dimensionalNanomagnetism}.
-Understanding how the geometric and topological properties of ferromagnetic materials influence SW propagation in 3D sub-micron systems is therefore emerging as a key frontier in magnonics~\cite{Gubbiotti_2025}.
+For instance, self-assembly, or two-photon lithography for polymer structuring, combined with electrodeposition~\cite{Golebiewski2024,Hunt2020HarnessingNanoscale, vandenBerg2022CombiningNanostructures}, atomic layer deposition (ALD)~\cite{Guo_2023}, or focused electron beam induced deposition (FEBID)~\cite{Fernandez_2020}, enables the realization of nearly arbitrary shapes in the sub-micron regime~\cite{Makarov2022NewNanoarchitectures, Fernandez-Pacheco2017Three-dimensionalNanomagnetism}.
+Understanding how the geometric and topological properties of ferromagnetic materials influence SW propagation in sub-micron systems is therefore emerging as a key frontier in magnonics~\cite{Gubbiotti_2025}.